-Every individual who comes into contact with a child or vulnerable adult has a responsibility and a role to help keep them safe.
+Every individual who comes into contact with a child or adults at risk has a responsibility and a role to help keep them safe.
 If your work involves interacting with or providing services to vulnerable children and adults in the UK, you must understand the relevant safeguarding laws and regulations.

 - The Children Act 1989